 This course is all about the original art of comedy.
-Commedia dell Arté was originally improvised but we're about to meet the characters in a play where they behave outrageously wearing masks that students design and make.
+Commedia dell Arté was originally improvised but we're about to meet the characters and perform in a comedy where they behave outrageously wearing masks that you design and make.